Financial readiness is unit readiness

 70% of large US employers offer financial wellness for their employees.
 Easy access to digital tools, education, and counselors boost morale, performance, and retention.
 Individual financial well-being improves unit financial readiness.

-DoD invests a lot of resources in financial support but not in the coordinated way that can deliver a breakthrough boost in readiness and mission success.
+DoD invests tremendous resources into financial support but not in the coordinated way that can deliver a breakthrough boost in readiness and mission success.

 Personal finance apps drive better outcomes

-Users are less likely to have problem debt and report improved financial confidence, literacy, willingness to seek out help, resilience, willingness to avoid impulse purchases, & a sense of control over one’s finances.
+People who use personal finance apps are over 20% less likely to have problem debt.
+They report improved financial confidence, literacy, willingness to seek out help, resilience, willingness to avoid impulse purchases, and a sense of control over one’s finances.